acteng/update-your-capital-schemes/docs/user-guide/index.md

    ![Set up an authenticator app](create-qr-code.png)

-1. \pagebreak Optionally, if you are using a password manager or web authenticator application you can click the “I cannot scan the QR code” link to show a secret key that you can copy and paste into an authenticator app.
+1. \pagebreak Alternatively, if you are using a password manager or web authenticator application you can click the “I cannot scan the QR code” link to show a secret key that you can copy and paste into an authenticator app.
 This will allow the app to generate the required security code.